learn-co-curriculum/git-remotes-with-github-readme/README.md

 ```bash
 git push
 ```
 This will push your code up to the remote repo/branch you're tracking.
 The first time you push code up to a newly-added remote repository, use the `-u` flag to tell Git to track the remote repository: `git push -u origin master`.
 For every subsequent push, plain old `git push` will suffice.

 [For more details, check out the GitHub guide on pushing.](https://help.github.com/articles/pushing-to-a-remote/)

 ##  Use `git pull` to Retrieve Code from the Remote Repo

 As we collaborate with other people, inevitably they will push some code.
 The only problem is that now the code on our machine (our local repo) is out of sync with the remote repo.
 To remedy this, we must pull down the new code from the remote repo to our local.
 No surprise here.
 To do this, run:

 ```bash
 git pull
 ```

 Again, we can also do this explicitly if need be by adding the remote name and branch as arguments: `git pull origin master`.

 ## Conclusion

+Being able to add and update git remotes allows you to be able to get repos started up from scratch.
+This will be important as you move past working on pre-existing projects.
+If you remember `git init`, `git remote add origin your-remote-repository-URL`, add, and push your changes, you'll be able to get your project up to github in minutes!

 [For more details, check out the GitHub guide on pulling.](https://help.github.com/articles/fetching-a-remote/)